flatironinstitute/nemos/README.md

 #### GPU Installation

-For systems equipped with a GPU, a specific installation process is required to utilize the GPU with `nemos`.
+For systems equipped with a GPU, you may need to first specifically install the GPU-enabled `jax` and `jaxlib`, before installing `nemos`.
+If you follow the instructions above and `jax` cannot find your GPU, try the following:

 1. **Install `jax` and `jaxlib` for GPU:**